Heat pump support

 If you’ve had to bleed your radiators, it’s quite likely your water pressure has dropped.
 So check that next.

-Checking and adjusting water pressure
+How to check and adjust water pressure

 Your heating system relies on water being at a certain pressure to work efficiently.
 Over time, the pressure can ease down, like air from a car tyre.
 It can also be affected if you change anything, like bleeding the radiators.
 Here’s how to keep it in good shape:

-1. Make sure the system is cold before you start
+- Make sure the system is cold before you start

 Switch off the heat pump, and let the pipes cool down.